sugestio/sugestio-php/README.md

 This is a PHP library for interfacing with the [Sugestio](http://www.sugestio.com) recommendation service.
 Data is submitted as JSON data.
 The library uses [oauth-php](http://code.google.com/p/oauth-php/) to create the OAuth-signed requests.
-Our Drupal and Magento modules are built on top of this generic library.
+Our Drupal and Magento reference implementations are built on top of this generic library.

 ## About Sugestio